MicrosoftDocs/sql-docs/docs/2014/relational-databases/replication/publish/specify-merge-replication-properties.md

 ## Download-only
-  This topic describes how to specify that a merge table article is download-only in [!INCLUDE[ssCurrent](../../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../../includes/tsql-md.md)].
+  This section describes how to specify that a merge table article is download-only in [!INCLUDE[ssCurrent](../../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../../includes/tsql-md.md)].
 Download-only articles are designed for applications with data that is not updated at Subscribers.
 For more information, see [Optimize Merge Replication Performance with Download-Only Articles](../merge/optimize-merge-replication-performance-with-download-only-articles.md).

 ###  Limitations and Restrictions